onetoneisme/blackjack/units_refactored/CF for developers/Basic/001 Application Management in Cloud Foundry - Part 2/08_Setting a variable.md

 #### Setting a variable

-Suposse that you need to set a variable to provide a value to your application.
-Just do:
+Let's assume that you need to set a variable to provide a value to your application.
+Just run:

 ```sh
 cf set-env my-app MYVAR myvalue
 ```

-Output should be:
+The output should be:

 ```
 $ cf set-env my-app MYVAR myvalue